-The percentage of costs incurred might be more accurate if a straightforward and reliable budget can be created.
-On the other hand, a stage of completion can be easily determined when the project for example relates to a highway where the stage of completion is simple the miles of the highway built to date.
+The percentage of costs incurred might be more accurate if we can create a straightforward and reliable budget.
+On the other hand, a completion stage can be easily determined when the project, for example, relates to a highway where the stage of completion is simple the miles of the road built to date.

-If the project is expected to be loss making, then the company should recognize any loss expected all at once.
-For example, if a company enters into a contract and at the year end, a loss of $10m is expected, then the full loss should be immediately recognized.
+If the project is expected to be loss-making, then the company should recognise any loss expected all at once.
+For example, if a loss of $10m is expected from a contract at the year-end, we should immediately recognise the total loss.

 Examples for Accounting Treatment

-Two examples are provided below.
-The first is for a profitable contract and the second is for a loss making contract.
+Two examples are set out below.
+The first is for a profitable contract, and the second is for a loss-making contract.

 Accounting Example For Profitable Construction Contract

-Lets assume that company A enters into a construction contract with company B. The company chooses to recognize revenue based on the costs incurred up to date.
+Let’s assume that company A enters into a construction contract with company B. The company chooses to recognise revenue based on the costs incurred up to date.
 The contract is expected to cost $50m total for company A. Company B has agreed to pay in total $70m.
-Company A has completed around 25% of the work but has incurred around $10m costs until now.
+Company A has completed around 25% of the work but has incurred approximately $10m costs until now.

-Solution: Company A chose to recognize revenue based on the level of costs incurred which is 20% of the total costs (10/50).
-Therefore, Company A should recognize revenue equal to:
+Solution: Company A chose to recognise revenue based on the level of costs incurred, which is 20% of the total costs (10/50).
+Therefore, Company A should recognise revenue equal to:

 Accounting Example For Loss Making Construction Contract

-Now, let’s change the scenario and instead of $50m costs, we will assume that the total costs expected are $80m giving a loss of $10m, The company will need to recognize revenue equal to $8.75m (70* (10/80)) since it uses the level of costs incurred.
-The loss will need to be recognized immediately, therefore the costs that will be recognized during the year are $10m (the loss) plus $8.75 (the revenue) or $18.75m.
+Now, let’s change the scenario and instead of $50m costs, we will assume that the total costs expected are $80m giving a loss of $10m.
+The company will need to recognise revenue equal to $8.75m (70 x (10/80)) since it uses the costs incurred.
+The loss will need to be recognised immediately.
+Therefore, the expenses recognised during the year are $10m (the loss) plus $8.75 (the revenue) or $18.75m.